qaristote/academic-webpage/content/authors/qaristote/_index.md

 I am mainly interested in category theory and functional programming, but I also enjoy broadening my knowledge in other diverse topics.

-I am currently following postgraduate courses in Mathematics before finishing my Master's degree in Theoretical Computer Science.
+I am currently following postgraduate courses in mathematics before finishing my Master's degree in theoretical computer science.